Robust Counterfactual Explanations under Model Multiplicity Using Multi-Objective Optimization: Experiment

-where $\lambda$ is the degree of importance of $d(X_b, X_{cf})$. \item \textbf{Method 2}: Multiple CEs are generated by changing the initial values based on a stacking model (multiple regression) using the predictions of the above models.
-The generation method is the same as described above.This method can also be interpreted as a solution approach for multi-objective optimization using weighted linear summation of objective functions, provided that all coefficients are positive. \item \textbf{Method 3}: Multiple CEs are generated using the proposed multi-objective optimization-based method.
-Specifically, we compare cases in which the number of models is set to 2, 3, and 4, in descending order of accuracy.
-For the multi-objective optimization algorithm, we adopt NSGA-II \cite{blank2020}, which is a type of evolutionary computation described in Section 2.3.
-NSGA-II is suitable for this study because it can be applied to complex functions and enables diverse solutions to be obtained by utilizing the crowding distance. \end{itemize}
+where $\lambda$ is the {regularization coefficient controlling the trade-off between validity and proximity.} {Here $X_{cf}^{**}$ denotes the CE obtained from this single-model optimization, to distinguish it from the Pareto-front solutions $X_{cf,s}^*$ of Method 3.} \item \textbf{Method 2}: Multiple CEs are generated by changing the initial values based on a stacking model using the predictions of the above models. {Specifically, a stacking model is constructed by training a linear regression meta-learner on the out-of-fold predictions of Models 1--4 on $\mathcal{D}_{\text{train}}$.
+The meta-learner takes the four model predictions as inputs and produces a single aggregated prediction.
+The CE generation procedure is then the same as Method 1, applied to this stacking model.} This method can also be interpreted as a solution approach for multi-objective optimization using weighted linear summation of objective functions, provided that all coefficients are positive. \item \textbf{Method 3}: Multiple CEs are generated using the proposed multi-objective optimization-based method.
+Specifically, we compare cases in which the number of models is set to 2, 3, and 4, in descending order of {MSE-based} accuracy.
+For the multi-objective optimization algorithm, we adopt NSGA-II \cite{blank2020}, which is a type of evolutionary computation described in Section~\ref{subsec2}.
+NSGA-II is suitable for this study because it can be applied to complex functions and enables diverse solutions to be obtained by utilizing the crowding distance. {The NSGA-II hyperparameters are as follows: population size = 50, number of generations = 30 (Experiments~1 and~2) / 20 (Experiment~3), crossover probability = 0.9, mutation probability = 1/$r$ (where $r$ is the number of features), SBX crossover with distribution index $\eta_c = 20$, and polynomial mutation with distribution index $\eta_m = 20$.
+Solutions are represented as real-valued vectors in $\mathcal{X}$.
+For binary features (such as the educational interventions in Experiment~3), the optimization is performed over continuous relaxations $[0,1]$; the optimized values are retained as-is and interpreted as intervention intensities (see Section~\ref{subsec6b}).} \end{itemize}

-The model and the results used in the simulations are described below.
 The model incorporates interactions and nonlinear functions as follows: